- What’s the thing with customer journeys?

 Instagram targeting options

-I don’t know if you noticed in the previous chapter, but, when you create your Facebook campaign you can choose a placement for your ads.
-You can target your ads to Facebook Messenger, Facebook feed, etc and…Instagram.
+I don’t know if you noticed in the previous chapter, but you can choose a placement for your ads when you create your Facebook campaign.
+You can target your ads to Facebook Messenger, Facebook feed, etc., and…Instagram.

-That’s tight folks, everything is in the same place.
+That’s right, folks, everything is in the same place.